codeccoop/posts-bridge/docs/API.md

 ### `rest_pre_insert_{$post_type}`

 Use this native WP hook to filter your backend payload on write operations against the WP REST API.
 Your payload has to be conformant to the WP API.
-If it isn't, use this hook to preformat your backend payloads.
+If it isn't, and JSON Fingers are not enough, use this hook to preformat your backend payloads.

 #### Arguments

 1. `object $prepared_post`: An object representing a single post prepared for inserting or updating the database.
 Modify it with your request object.
-2. `WP_REST_Request $request`: Current request instance.
+2. `WP_REST_Request $request`: Current REST request instance.

 #### Example